Time to leave? Here's how to write a good resignation letter.

 I am thankful for the opportunities and support I have been given during my employment with (company name), and I wish you and the company success in the future.

+I am happy to document my current processes and tasks to help with the transition to my successor.
 Please do not hesitate to contact me with any queries after I leave.
 It would be a pleasure to keep in touch.